ABS Investment a Win for Australia

 In last week’s federal budget, the Australian government announced a major investment in the Australian Bureau of Statistics.
 This means that, contrary to media speculation earlier this year, the 2016 census will go ahead as planned.

-It’s great news for Australia.
+This ABS investment is great news for Australia.
 As the most comprehensive snapshot of the country and its people, the insights gained from the full census are invaluable.
 This is particularly true for local area data.
-While sample surveys can be a useful tool for finding more general insights at the national and state level, when it comes to small area data – the kind used every day by local governments, businesses and researchers across the country – there’s really no substitute for the full census.
+While sample surveys can be a useful tool for finding more general insights at the national and state level, when it comes to small area data—the kind used every day by local governments, businesses and researchers across the country—there’s really no substitute for the full census.

 This, too, is a big win for the country.
 It is vitally important that we have the right tools in place to unlock the value and insights that these statistics hold.
 The real measure of success for Australia’s official statistics is not just the volume of data collected and released, but how easy it is for government departments, businesses and citizens to access and explore that data, and derive value from it, through evidence-based decision making and innovation.

-However, while this ABS investment is great news, simply collecting and releasing data is not the answer: it needs to be useful and useable.
+However, while this ABS investment is great news, simply collecting and releasing data is not the whole answer: it also needs to be useful and usable.
 That means investing in the right tools – tools that make it easy for anyone to explore the data, ask their own questions, and visualise and share the resulting insights, like SuperWEB2 our solution for public data dissemination of confidential data.

 Steve Hulse is the Chief Executive Officer at WingArc Australia